riverford/objection/README.md

 - You can can call `id-seq` to get a sequence of all the registered ids.
 - You can call `depend`/`undepend`/`alias`/`unalias` to introduce dependencies and aliases after an instance is registered.
-- re-registering an instance does not reassign an id, but does allow you to add additional aliases and dependencies.
 - `need` can be used as a kind of ensure/assert that throws if an instance is not available. e.g `(need ::threadpool)` would return my thread pool if an object is registered with that alias, or a singleton exists with that key.